openedx/open-edx-proposals/oeps/processes/oep-0063-proc-toc-arbitration.rst

 The TOC aims to empower the project's contributors to make decisions.
 The person closest to the work will often make the best decisions, and empowered contributors face less friction.

-However, some of the decisions can sometimes be complex: lack of consensus, decisions with long-lasting reprecussions.
+However, some of the decisions can be complex, such as ones with a lack of consensus or decisions with long-lasting repercussions.
 This can result in delaying taking *any* decision, which can be more hurtful than any of the choices.

 In this OEP, the TOC defines a process for community members to bring up topics to the board's attention, and request to take a decision about a proposal (an "Arbitration").